|

 got from just a four foot change in lateral position.
 At first I thought it

-not being tested and found it was actually the change in lateral position
+being tested and found it was actually the change in lateral position that was

-that was accounting for the difference in performance.
-This is proof that
+accounting for the difference in performance.
+This is proof that the placement

-the placement of your antenna on the roof plays a important part in
+of your antenna on the roof plays a important part in reception, especially in

 - It is easy to see the level of multipath in the pictures above by the

-stays locked in.
-When the notches are deep enough (about 7dB) the signal
+locked in.
+When the notches are deep enough (about 7dB) the signal will not

-will not lock in.
-The stacked antenna arrangement greatly reduces the multipath
+lock in.
+The stacked antenna arrangement greatly reduces the multipath notches

 - Horizontal stacking decreases the vertical beamwidth, this makes the